rpatterson/project-structure/README.rst

 ****************************************************************************************

 `GitLab hosts this project`_ and `mirrors it to GitHub`_.
 Use GitLab for `reporting issues`_ or `submitting pull or merge requests`_.
-Join `the Matrix/Element/Riot room`_ for discussion.
+Join `the project Matrix room`_ for discussion.
 See `the contributing documentation`_ for more details on how to get started with development.

 ****************************************************************************************